-Packed with nourishing fats, complete protein, an array of vitamins and minerals, fibre and antioxidants, this recipe makes for a great snack at any time of day.
+Packed with nourishing fats, complete proteins, an array of vitamins and minerals, fibre and antioxidants, this recipe makes for a great snack at any time of day.
 Eat it on its own or toasted and lightly buttered, or try it my favourite way: warm with a few dollops of organic natural yoghurt, fresh berries, a few sprigs of mint and a cup of French earl grey on the side.

 Coconut, Banana & Raspberry Loaf (gluten free, grain free, dairy free & fructose friendly)

-- 6 large (60g) free range eggs
+- 6 large (60g each) free range eggs

 - 1 large overripe banana, mashed

-- 1/4 cup + 1 tbs pure maple syrup
+- ¼ cup + 1 tbs (approx 100g) pure maple syrup

-- 1 1/4 cup frozen raspberries
+- 1 ¼ cup (287g) frozen raspberries

 - In a high-speed food processor, process the dried coconut until it forms a crumbly flour-like consistency.
-Do not over-process it, as it will turn into butter.
+Do not over-process it, as it will begin to turn into butter.
 Add the baking powder and mix on low speed for a few seconds to combine.

 - In an electric mixer, beat the eggs, maple syrup and vanilla on medium speed for a few minutes.
 Add the mashed banana and mix on low for a few seconds to combine.

 - Fold the processed coconut into the wet mixture, then gently fold through the frozen raspberries.